juicedata/juicefs/docs/en/deployment/s3_gateway.md

 ## Use a full-featured S3 gateway

 If you need to use some advanced features of the MinIO S3 gateway, you can pull [the gateway branch of this repository](https://github.com/juicedata/minio/tree/gateway) and compile MinIO yourself.
-This branch is developed based on the [MinIO RELEASE.2022-03-05T06-32-39Z](https://github.com/minio/minio/tree/RELEASE.2022-03-05T06-32-39Z) version and add JuiceFS gateway support, which supports full functionality of MinIO gateways such as [multi-user management](https://docs.min.io/docs/minio-multi-user-quickstart-guide.html) while using JuiceFS as a backend.
+This branch is developed based on the [MinIO RELEASE.2022-03-05T06-32-39Z](https://github.com/minio/minio/tree/RELEASE.2022-03-05T06-32-39Z) version and adds JuiceFS gateway support, which supports full functionality of MinIO gateways such as [multi-user management](https://docs.min.io/docs/minio-multi-user-quickstart-guide.html) while using JuiceFS as a backend.

 ### Compile